|

 Movies originally get a 4 day run in cinema to see if they are viable, for this reason Bangkok Adrenaline, and all movies in Thailand, are launched on a Thursday so the 4 day run covers the weekend when most movie goers visit the cinemas.

 For us this was more significant than any other movie we had acted in, for me a lot more significant.
 As the script writer the value of that Credit would depend upon the movie being a success and making money.
-For future presentations of movie scripts to investors and potential partners the success of my only produced script (to date) will affect how I am recieved.
+For future presentations of movie scripts to investors and potential partners the success of my only produced script (to date) will affect how I am received.

 With a successful cinema run, DVD sales to follow in 2 months (which should be good considering the cinema reception), then TV release in about six to nine months after that.
 Add on top of that International rights sales and Bangkok Adrenaline is a very successful movie, pulling in far more revenue than it cost to make.